kubermatic-labs/gman/Configuration.md

 | Google Voice Standard | GoogleVoiceStandard |
 | Google Voice Premier | GoogleVoicePremier |

-Remark: *Cloud Identity Free Edition* is a site-wide SKU (applied at customer level), hence it cannot be managed by Gman as it is not assigned to individual users.
+Remark: *Cloud Identity Free Edition* is a site-wide SKU (applied at customer level), hence it cannot be managed by GMan as it is not assigned to individual users.

 ## Groups

 The groups are specified as the entries of the `groups` collection.

 Each user contains:

 | parameter | type | description | required |
 |-----------|------|-------------|----------|